sara-nl/griddocs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. warning:: The pages here are heavily under construction and you can expect frequent changes.
-We welcome your comments or corrections at helpdesk@surfsara.nl to help us improve the documentation.

 .. _contents: